 So what God is saying here is that there has to be reciprocity.
 There has to be movement back and forth, a mutual exchange of action in a relationship.
 That, incidentally, is the formal definition of the word reciprocity: mutual exchange of action in a relationship.

-Let's go back to the book of Proverbs, this time in chapter 8, and verse 17.
+Let's go back to the book of Proverbs.
 In this chapter, wisdom is being personified, but it is an attribute of God, and it's just as though God is speaking and He says:

 Let's go back a little further into the Psalms, chapter 5, and we're going to look at three or four verses here.
-Psalm 5:5.
 Now look at this verse very carefully.

 Now if you go back to the book of Malachi where that is first uttered, Malachi 1, and look at it in the Hebrew, you're going to find that the Hebrew word is much stronger than the Greek word, and it includes active detestation.
 When Paul quoted that he had it in the sense that God chose Jacob even before they were born.
 When you look at it in the Old Testament, it is with the sense that Esau had just rejected God's offer of the birthright and the blessing.